dmd-program/dmd-100/topics/design-process.md

 Almost any design process will have some research component. **Qualitative** research refers to open-ended and unstructured research that can be obtained through interviews, surveys, questionnaires, observation, and exploration.
 This type of data is descriptive and more difficult to analyze. **Quantitative** research deals in data that is measured and tends to be easier to process.
 Correlations, causal relationships, and trends interpreted from findings are subject to the researchers bias and assumptions.

 **Ethnographic** research is concerned with learning about how people live their lives, and ethnography techniques are often used in human-centered design.
+You can obtain this by doing field work, a kind of **primary research** where you make observations, conduct interviews, and more, or by doing **secondary research** which typically involves book or Internet searches for existing information.

 ### 2. Define